VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 Vowpal Wabbit is an interactive machine learning library and the reinforcement learning framework for services like [Microsoft Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/).
 It allows for maximum throughput and lowest latency when making personalization ranks and training the model with all events.
 For more on the Vowpal Wabbit framework and simulating web content personalization, see [Content Personalization with Contextual Bandits](https://vowpalwabbit.org/tutorials/cb_simulation.html).

+## Vowpal Wabbit tutorial

+This tutorial uses an application example we'll call **AP** to introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this reinforcement learning approach.
+The problem scenario of web content personalization motivates our example  **APP**.
+The goal is to show the user the most relevant web content on each page to maximize engagement (clicks).

 ## Working with contextual bandits in Vowpal Wabbit

-To introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this approach to reinforcement learning, this guide uses a hypothetical application called **APP**.

-**APP** interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller. **APP** differs from MAB because we have some information available to the **APP**, which is the context.
+**APP** interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment – such as a news website or a cloud controller. **APP** differs from the multi-armed bandits problem because we have some information available to the **APP**, which is the context.

 **APP** performs the following functions: